cucapra/fodlam/README.md

 First-Order Deep Learning Accelerator Model (FODLAM)
 ====================================================

-This is a quick, easy model for the power and performance of modern hardware implementations of deep neural networks.
+FODLAM is a quick, easy model for the power and performance of modern hardware implementations of deep neural networks.
 It is based on published numbers from two papers:

 * ["EIE: Efficient Inference Engine on Compressed Deep Neural Network."](https://arxiv.org/pdf/1602.01528.pdf) Song Han, Xingyu Liu, Huizi Mao, Jing Pu, Ardavan Pedram, Mark A. Horowitz, and William J. Dally.